JianqiangRen/FlowBasedBodyReshaping/README.md

 ## Overview
-We propose a novel end-to-end structure-aware flow generation framework for human body reshaping, which can achieve favorable and controllable results for high-resolution images efficiently.
+We propose a novel end-to-end structure-aware flow generation framework for human body reshaping(FBBR), which can achieve favorable and controllable results for high-resolution images efficiently.
 The BR-5K is the first large-scale dataset for body reshaping, it consists of 5,000 high-quality individual portrait photos at 2K resolution collected from [Unsplash](https://unsplash.com/).

 <img src="gif/438.gif" height="300px"/> <img src="gif/285.gif" height="300px"/> <img src="gif/998.gif" height="300px"/>